 Make sure you have a plan if you need to evacuate, prepare a disaster supply kit to the best of your ability, and follow up-to-date weather information.
 You should also make sure the supply kit has adequate masks and hand sanitizer for everyone in your evacuation group.

 Read the Complete Hurricane Evacuation Guide (PDF)

 Make sure your emergency kit is stocked with the items on the checklist below.
-Most of the items are inexpensive and easy to find, and any one of them could save your life.
+Most of the items are inexpensive and easy to find.
+Many of these items may already be in your home and any one of them could save your life.